fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 2. Choose which team you want to add the bootstrap package to or add the package to "No team."

-To install the package on hosts that automatically enroll to the "Workstations (canary)" team, we'll need to create a `workstations-canary-config.yaml` file:
+In this example, we'll install a package on hosts that automatically enroll to the "Workstations (canary)" team.
+To do this, we'll need to create a `workstations-canary-config.yaml` file:

 ```yaml
 apiVersion: v1